BMW CCA NCC Sim Racing Program – 2022 Spring Season Race Format:

 - With extra 1 point to the fastest lap in each race!

 - For 40 min endurance race format, we will combine points for both races (i.e. doubled for one race), otherwise we use two 20 min sprint race point scheme:

 - BMW CCA membership is currently NOT required to join the league (however, it may change in the future).

 - You must join our iRacing league to participate, please search and apply under BMW CCA NCC League in iRacing.

-- You must have iRacing Road Racing license class of D or higher AND safety rating (SR) of 3.00 or higher to be accepted into the league.
+- You must have iRacing road racing license class of D or higher, safety rating (SR) of 3.00 or higher, AND irating of 1000 or higher to be accepted into the league.